Artis College of Science and Technology

 Exceptional student applicants will be invited to VMRCVM for the second phase of the application process – the personal interview.
 This interview will account for the remaining 25% or 25 points of the applicant’s score.
 Letters of acceptance are mailed in March of each year.

 - Meet with pre-vet advisor to gauge interest and academic ability in pursuing a veterinary degree.
 NOTE: as a freshman, your courses are no different than others in the biology major

 - Join the pre-health listserv.
 Send an email (subject and body don't matter) to: email@example.com.
 The listserv is used to communicate a variety of information to pre-health students (guest speakers, field trips, other opportunities).

 - Join and be active in relevant clubs on campus: The Wildlife Society, the Pre-Med club, Beta Beta Beta Honors Society

 - Complete most/all of the required and suggested coursework.

 - Begin independent study research with a biology faculty member (minimum of 1 semester – more semesters make for a stronger application).

 - Gain large and small animal experience at veterinary clinics, research facilities, zoos, farms.

 - Get to know the faculty of the department outside of class.
 They will provide those necessary letters of recommendation at application time.

-- September/October – Complete the General GRE (have scores sent directly to your veterinary college of choice).
+- June-August – Complete the General GRE (if it's required; have scores sent directly to your veterinary college of choice).

-- October 1 – VMCAS application and additional materials due to VMRCVM.
+- Mid-September – VMCAS application and additional materials due to VMRCVM.

-- February – VMRCVM interviews granted to the strongest applicants (Mock interviews are set up several times per year to prepare the student for this portion of the application process).
+- January/February – VMRCVM interviews granted to the strongest applicants (Mock interviews are set up 1-2 times per year to prepare the student for this portion of the application process).